trinsic-id/v2-sdk/docs/reference/index.md

     ```
     <!--/codeinclude-->

-All service constructors also accept a [ServiceOptions](../proto/index.md#serviceoptions) object as an argument, allowing you to specify a default ecosystem and other configuration properties.
+The constructor accepts a [ServiceOptions](../proto/index.md#serviceoptions) object as an argument, allowing you to specify a default ecosystem and other configuration properties:

 {{ proto_message('sdk.options.v1.ServiceOptions') }}